What qualification will I gain from the Cyber EPQ?

 All personal information is collected and held only for as long as required and will not be passed onto third parties without your express permission.

-My son/daughter is 13 years old, can we register him/her for the course
+My son/daughter is 13 years old, can we enrol him/her for the course

 Do Supervisors need specialist knowledge in Cyber Security?